SunPathLab/Comet/analytical_model/README.md

 - LinearAlgebra, SparseArrays, Statistics, StatsBase
 - PGFPlotsX, Colors, LaTeXStrings (for reproducing the plots)

-The aforementioned packages can all be installed within julia using
+The aforementioned packages can all be installed within julia as follows:

 ### Package Installation